ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/008-adding-zoom.md

 #### Manual Audio Mode

 By default, Ecamm Live will route Zoom audio between your Ecamm production and your Zoom audience.
-(Your Zoom audience will hear sound from Ecamm, and you livestream/recording will include Zoom guest audio.)
+(Your Zoom audience will hear sound from Ecamm, and your livestream/recording will include Zoom guest audio.)
 This all happens automatically.

 However, if you'd rather manage Zoom audio yourself, turn on Manual Audio Mode.